 If you’re already pushing gross vehicle weight, you might not want to carry a bunch of heavy water with you.
 In this case, you should have a way to treat water while you’re out on the trail.

 Let me be clear that I don’t recommend this option unless you are absolutely certain that you have access to a water source nearby.
-When I’m traveling, I can never count on being near a water source at any given time so I can fill up, but your mileage may vary.
+When I’m traveling, I can never count on being near a water source at any given time, but you may have a different experience than me.

-Katadyn Base Camp Pro 10L Water Filter: The Katadyn Base Camp Pro is a 10-Liter soft-sided water reservoir that is easy-to-fill and removes bacteria, sediment, and cysts through gravity action using a pleated glass-fiber filter.
-The Base Camp Pro features a quick-release valve with easy shutoff.
+The MSR Guardian Gravity Water Purifier is a 10-Liter soft-sided water reservoir that is easy to fill and removes bacteria, sediment, viruses, and protozoa through gravity action.
+The Guardian Gravity Water Purifier features a quick-release valve with easy shutoff.

-Lifesaver Jerrycan 20000u: The Jerrycan 20000u is a great hybrid treatment/ storage solution.
-Its carbon filter removes viruses, bacteria, cysts, parasites, chlorine, taste and odor out of 20,000 liters worth of water.
+The Lifesaver Jerrycan 20000UF is a great hybrid treatment/ storage solution.
+Its carbon filter removes viruses, bacteria, cysts, parasites, chlorine, taste, and odor out of 20,000 liters worth of water.
 The Jerrycan itself can hold 18.5 liters of water.
 The replaceable filter exceeds NSF P248 compliance standards, and the container is BPA- and BPS-free.